Graduate Application Information

 Thank you for your interest in graduate studies in the Food Science and Human Nutrition Department at the University of Florida.

-If you have questions on the status of your application, please email the Graduate Coordinator Assistant Marianne Mangone (firstname.lastname@example.org) or one of the Graduate Coordinators, Dr. Renée Goodrich-Schnieder (Food Science) or Dr. Jamie Collins (Nutriional Sciences).
+If you have questions on the status of your application, please email the Graduate Coordinator Assistant Marianne Mangone (email@example.com) or or one of the Graduate Coordinators, Dr. Renée Goodrich-Schnieder (Food Science) or Dr. Jamie Collins (Nutritional Sciences).

 Please include your full name and the eight-digit UF ID number assigned to you by the University.